It4innovations/HyperLoom/README.md

 ## Documentation

-Compiled version of the documenation is available [here](http://loom-it4i.readthedocs.io/en/latest/intro.html).
+Compiled version of the documentation is available [here](http://loom-it4i.readthedocs.io/en/latest/intro.html).

 You can also build the full documentation from the sources in the [doc](./doc) subdirectory by running `make html`.